 The Hon: Luke Lea Commissioner of Ind.
 Affairs

 The impression this letter leaves is that Dart is blaming the rest of the Commission for the agreements for the reservations.
 He suggests that they did not know of the settlers claims, but this is something that Dart would have been responsible for overseeing before sending the treaties to Congress.
 Dart is now harpooning the treaties, and giving Congress an avenue to reject them outright.
 This fact, more than any other, likely caused the treaties to be rejected by Congress.
-The Treaties are submitted to Congress on July 1, 1852, and are heard by the Senate on August 21, 1852.
+The Treaties are submitted to Congress on July 1, 1852, and are heard by the Senate on August 3, 1852.
+They are referred to the Committee on Indian Affairs August 6th 1852.
 In October 1852 the treaties are rejected by Congress.
 In December 1852 Dart resigns his appointment.
 For years afterwards, Dart has to defend his actions and how he spent his money while Superintendent of Indian Affairs for Oregon.
-He was not present at several of the negotiations, and some of this can be explained, as he was traveling to and negotiating with the Umatillas for removal of the western Oregon tribes to Eastern Oregon.
+He was not present at several of the negotiations, those of the Willamette Valley because that was not his original role, his role was initially to keep the peace, keep the tribes from liquors, and administer their needs during removals.
+He traveled to and negotiated with the Umatillas for removal of the western Oregon tribes to Eastern Oregon but is flatly refused.
+Dart does have constructed an Indian agency office in Umatilla.
 Later, in 1861, he seeks another appointment to the region but is flatly rejected by President Lincoln.

 Its clear in this letter that Dart has no regard for tribal claims to their lands.
 He gives more importance to proving up on the claims of the “Old settlers” than the tribes who have lived here for over 10,000 years.
 This was the attitude of many settlers towards the tribes.
 These tribes technically owned all of the land and the Americans were those encroaching illegally on tribal territories.